 Dr. Bruce G. Blair and Dr. Frank von Hippel

 [ICBMs] are a civilization-ending accident waiting to happen.
 It defies reason to maintain the current missiles in this risky configuration, and it is totally misguided to replace these missiles in the same old vulnerable silos.
 Our [ICBMs] should be taken off hair-trigger, phased out and not replaced.

 We’re doing what we do best: providing detailed, actionable plans for navigating the policy shifts that need to happen to build a world without nuclear weapons.
-Led by Research Associate Emma Claire Foley, we’re developing proposals for redirecting GBSD funding to address actual urgent policy priorities while sustaining the communities that live and work in the shadow of the U.S. ICBM force.
+Led by Associate Partner Emma Claire Foley, we’re developing proposals for replacing the economic impact of U.S. ICBMs and addressing actual urgent policy priorities while sustaining the communities that live and work in their shadow.